justinmanley/www.justinmanley.work/projects/lifestory/version/1/fragments/footer.md

 The layout of cells in the title is based on Jason Kottke's [Silkscreen](https://kottke.org/plus/type/silkscreen) font.

-You can read about the process of writing this story [here](https://buttondown.email/lifestory/archive).
+You can read about [the process of writing this story](https://buttondown.email/lifestory/archive), the [technical challenges](/projects/lifestory/technical-challenges) of integrating the Life simulation into a text webpage, and the [technical architecture](https://github.com/justinmanley/lifescroll) of this page.

 <h3>Thanks</h3>